-We lease our office and lab space in Redwood City, California and San Carlos, California, respectively.
-Our future lease payments for these facilities is \$50,391 for the remaining term of the leases that expire in 2021.
-In February 2021, we entered into an 8-month sublease agreement for additional office space located in Redwood City California under which we will incur lease payments of \$127,553 for the remaining term of the lease.
+We leased our original office and lab spaces in Redwood City, California and San Carlos, California, respectively, both of which expired in August 2021.
+We renewed the lab lease on a month-to-month basis.
+In February 2021, we entered into an 8-month sublease agreement for additional office space located in Redwood City California, which ends in October 2021.
+We have extended this lease on a month-to-month basis.
 In March 2021, we entered into a 5-year lease for new lab space in San Carlos, California, which commenced in May 2021.
 Monthly lease payments are \$57,638 with annual increases of 3%.